marijnh/Eloquent-JavaScript/08_error.md

 If you're only programming for yourself, you can afford to just ignore such problems until they occur.
-But if you build something that is going to be used by anybody else, you usually want the program to do better than just crashing.
+But if you build something that is going to be used by anybody else, you usually want the program to do better than just crash.
 Sometimes the right thing to do is take the bad input in stride and continue running.
 In other cases, it is better to report to the user what went wrong and then give up.
 But in either situation, the program has to actively do something in response to the